Alex-Costea/Wiles/docs/tutorial.md

 write_line(3.1415)
 ```

-Under the hood, rational numbers internally use `BigDecimal` in `DECIMAL128` mode.
+Under the hood, rational numbers internally use `BigFraction`, so there's no loss in accuracy.

 ---